-Update Magnolia Wreath
+How To Update Magnolia Wreath

-The process of adding the garland was so simple and much easier than adding individual stems.
+Adding the garland was so simple and much easier than adding individual stems.

 Just weave the garland in and around the existing magnolia leaves by lifting the leaves and securing the garland around the existing stems.